SunTzunami/SunTzunami/readme.md

 <br>
  </p>
  <h2>Publications</h2>
+ <p><a href="https://doi.org/10.1371/journal.pone.0301774">Socioeconomic status and health disparities drive differences in accelerometer-derived physical activity in fatty liver disease and significant fibrosis</a> <!-- <ul> <li> Curated and analyzed accelerometer-derived physical activity data from the NHANES 2003–2006 dataset to assess its impact on nonalcoholic fatty liver disease (NAFLD) and significant fibrosis risks.</li> <li> Developed survey-weighted multivariable logistic regression models to quantify NAFLD and fibrosis risk reduction with moderate-to-vigorous physical activity (MVPA) and total activity levels, and visualized the results.</li> <li> Findings highlight socioeconomic and racial disparities in NAFLD prevalence despite higher MVPA levels, with protective PA thresholds varying across racial groups.</li> </ul> --> <p>This study investigates the impact of physical activity (PA) on reducing nonalcoholic fatty liver disease (NAFLD) and significant fibrosis risk in the context of socioeconomic and racial disparities.
+Using data from 2,648 NHANES 2003–2006 participants, multivariable logistic regression models were developed, revealing a 43% reduction in NAFLD risk and a 48% and 70% reduction in fibrosis risk with moderate-to-vigorous PA (MVPA) and total log activity count (TLAC), respectively.
+Results underscore the role of PA as a protective factor in NAFLD and highlight disparities, showing a higher NAFLD prevalence among Hispanic participants despite higher PA levels. <be>
+<br>Paper published in PLOS ONE (second Author)
  <p><a href="https://link.springer.com/chapter/10.1007/978-3-031-27250-9_10">Investigating Innovized Progress Operators with Different Machine Learning Methods</a>
 <!-- <ul>
    <li> Performed literature review to understand reference vector-based Evolutionary Multi- and Many-objective Optimization algorithms </li>